apollographql/apollo/graph-manager-docs/source/integrations.md

 Once you have Datadog forwarding set up, you will start seeing Graph Manager metrics forwarded to your Datadog account within a few minutes.
 Navigate to the [Datadog metric explorer](http://app.datadoghq.com/metric/explorer?exp_metric=apollo.engine.operations.count&exp_group=service&exp_agg=avg&exp_row_type=metric) to see data from your GraphQL service flowing in.

-Each of the metrics reported is [tagged](https://www.datadoghq.com/blog/the-power-of-tagged-metrics/) with the graph ID (`service:<graph-id>`) it is reporting for and the operation name (`operation:<query-name>`), both of which are normalized by Datadog naming requirements (letters are all lower-case and illegal symbols are converted to underscores).
+Each of the metrics reported is [tagged](https://www.datadoghq.com/blog/the-power-of-tagged-metrics/) with the graph name (`service:<graph-name>`) it is reporting for and the operation name (`operation:<query-name>`), both of which are normalized by Datadog naming requirements (letters are all lower-case and illegal symbols are converted to underscores).
 This tagging makes it easier to see data at whatever level of granularity you might want.

 If you want to aggregate across all operations or zoom in to a particular operation, it's simply a tag-filtering.
 Similarly, if you want to compare metrics across staging and production environment, it should be as simple as generating one graph per environment.